 The approximate cost of the coffin/container is 170 KD.

-On the day of the shipment, a consular officer will witness the preparation and placement of the remains into the casket and seal the coffin with red wax and the Seal of the United States.
-The name of the deceased will be written on the casket in both Arabic and English, airway bill stickers will be added to the exterior along with a copy of the Preventive Medicine clearance letter.
+On the day of the shipment, a consular officer from the Embassy will witness the preparation and placement of the remains into the casket and seal the coffin with red wax and the Seal of the United States.
+The name of the deceased will be written on the casket in both Arabic and English.
+Airway bill stickers will be added to the exterior along with a copy of the Preventive Medicine clearance letter.

 Upon the conclusion of this process, the legal representative must notify the information desk at Al-Sabah Hospital of the departure time and submit copies of the:

 - Kuwaiti official death certificate.

 The legal representative must follow up with the information desk at Al-Sabah Hospital three hours prior to the flight take-off to ensure the remains are transferred to the airport.